sergio-ryzhokhin/devdocs/guides/v2.1/cloud/deploy/static-content-deployment.md

 Generating SCD on demand is optimal for a development workflow.
 It decreases deployment time so that you can quickly review your implementations and run integration tests.

+## Skip SCD

+Skipping the SCD is another option for an optimal development workflow.